Dassault Mirage 2000: United Arab Emirates

+Gulf War

 UAE Mirage 2000s flew in the Gulf War of 1991, but had little action.
 Six Mirage 2000s were to participate in the enforcement of the no-fly zone over Libya.

+Intervention in Yemen

 As part of the Saudi Arabian-led intervention in Yemen on 14 March 2016, a UAE Mirage 2000-9D crashed in the southern Yemeni city of Aden during a combat operation in the early morning hours, killing its two pilots.
 The Arab coalition claims the Mirage crashed due to a technical fault.
 Other sources reported that the Mirage 2000-9D was shot down by Yemeni Al-Qaeda militants using a Strela-2 MANPADS while flying low.

+In Libya

 On 2 July 2019, during the 2019–20 Western Libya campaign, an airstrike hit the Tajoura Detention Center outside Tripoli, Libya, which was being used as a holding facility for migrants and refugees trying to reach Europe, was struck from the air.
 A storage hangar being used as a residential facility was destroyed by the attack, killing at least 53 people and wounding 130.
 The Libyan Government of National Accord (GNA) initially claimed that the airstrike was conducted by the Libyan National Army (LNA), but later attributed the attack to a UAE aircraft.
 A January 2020 report by the United Nations Support Mission in Libya (UNSMIL) and the Office of the United Nations High Commissioner for Human Rights (OHCHR) stated that the strike was likely to have been carried out with a guided bomb fired from a non-Libyan aircraft, again suggesting that a foreign Mirage 2000 had been used.